A ruined holiday can be a huge disappointment having saved all year for a relaxing break from work or some quality time with the family.

 If applicable to your circumstances, you may also be able to claim for the following.

-Diminution in Value – If your injury or illness has caused a reduction in your ability to enjoy your holiday, such things as the cost of accommodation could be recovered while you’re not 100%.
+Diminution in Value – If your injury has caused a reduction in your ability to enjoy your holiday, such things as the cost of accommodation could be recovered while you’re not 100%.

-Out of pocket expenses – You may be able to claim for any expenses you’ve incurred due your injury or illness.
+Out of pocket expenses – You may be able to claim for any expenses you’ve incurred due to your injury.
 This could be for costs of a doctor’s appointment while abroad, the cost of the medication prescribed, through to taxis to get to the doctor or hospital.

 Loss of enjoyment – In cases where enjoyment of your holiday has been lost, such as you or your family members being confined to your hotel room for the length of your holiday, a claim could be made for the loss of the enjoyment you could have expected if you hadn’t been confined to your room.